French

 FSL102H1 - Elementary French II

-An intensive basic course in spoken and written French for students who have studied some French, but who have not yet attained the entry level for FSL120H1.
+An intensive basic course in spoken and written French for students who have minimal French experience.

-Prerequisite: FSL100H1.
-Students may also fulfill this prerequisite requirement based on the results of their French Placement Test.
+Prerequisite: FSL100H1 or placement in FSL102H1 based on the results of the French Placement Test.

 Breadth Requirements: Creative and Cultural Representations (1)